ljeck3/RSVP-PWA-Prototype/README.md

 ## Description

-This web app is intended to behave like a PWA, meaning it can cache and be installed.
-The function of the app is to RSVP to events that are listed.
-Firebase stores the user's response.
-More will be added to this description.
+This web app is built to demonstrate the features of a Progressive Web Application.
+A PWA can cache and store data to be used offline, as well as be installed to the home screen of the user's device.
+This project in particular is an RSVP app.
+Users can add their name, along with a guest, for a listed event.
+RSVPs are stored in two ways: Firebase when online, and IndexedDB when offline.
+RSVP-ing creates a database entry.
+When offline, RSVPs will be stored in IndexedDB, but will sync with Firebase when back online.
+The app can then read the data, as demonstrated by the "See who's going" section.
+There is also the ability to edit and delete an entry with the provided buttons.

 ## Getting Started

 ### Viewing the prototype
-You can view this prototype by following this link, which is the repositotry hosted through GitHub Pages: https://ljeck3.github.io/RSVP-PWA-Prototype/.
-You can also download the repository, and open index.html.
+Download the repository, and open index.html.
+When the dev branch is merged into the main branch, it can be viewed through GitHub Pages: https://ljeck3.github.io/RSVP-PWA-Prototype/.

 ### Using the app
 1. Navigate to the event.
 In this case, there is only 1 event called "Party."
 2. Fill out the form to "RSVP"
+3. Use the buttons next to an entry to edit or delete.

 ## Authors